SpikeHD/RogueTop/README.md

 Download the latest [release for your platform](https://github.com/SpikeHD/RogueTop/releases).
 The file you download depends on your operating system:

 * For Windows, download the `.msi` installer file, or the `pc-windows` ZIP file.
 Builds are also provided for ARM64.
-* For Linux, download the `.deb` installer file if on a Debian-based system, or the `unknown-linux` ZIP file.
-Builds are also provided for ARMv7 and ARM64.
+* For Linux, download the `.deb` installer file if on a Debian-based system, or the `unknown-linux` ZIP file. ~~Builds are also provided for ARMv7 and ARM64.~~ (coming soon)
 * For MacOS, download the `.dmg` installer file, or the `apple-darwin` ZIP file.
 Builds are provided for both Intel-based (x86_64) and M-series-based MacOS systems (arm64).

+Releases also come in two flavors, regular and "offline".
+Regular versions are very lightweight, and will load the online version of PokeRogue.
+Offline versions are larger, but contain the entirety of PokeRogue within the binary, and can be run without an internet connection!

 ## Alternative Installation Methods